'Tidal wave': Omicron could put U.S. COVID-19 surge into overdrive

 "When you have a larger number of people getting infected, the total amount of hospitalizations is going to be more.
 That's just simple math," Fauci told CNBC.

-Fauci also said officials are discussing whether to redefine what it means to be "fully vaccinated" to include booster shots, which according to early studies significantly improve protection against severe cases from the Omicron variant.
-President Joe Biden warned on Thursday that unvaccinated Americans face "severe illness and death" in coming months.
+Fauci also said officials are discussing whether to redefine what it means to be "fully vaccinated" to include booster shots.

+Several states have hit alarming levels of cases and hospitalizations.
+The U.S. states reporting the highest seven-day average of infections were New York, Ohio, Pennsylvania, Illinois and Michigan, according to a Reuters tally.

-Exhausted hospital workers in Ohio who are in their 22nd month of pandemic response will be getting some help starting on Monday from 1,050 National Guard troops – including 150 nurses, emergency medical technicians and others with medical training – being deployed to hospitals around the state, Governor Mike DeWine told a news conference on Friday.
+In Ohio, exhausted hospital workers will be getting some help starting on Monday from 1,050 National Guard troops – including 150 nurses, emergency medical technicians and others with medical training, Governor Mike DeWine said on Friday.

-In New York City, Radio City Music Hall announced that Friday's four performances of the Rockettes' iconic Christmas show were canceled due to "breakthrough COVID-19 cases in the production."
-Broadway shows have also canceled performances this week after outbreaks among vaccinated cast members.

-Both the National Hockey League and National Basketball Association postponed games this week, and the NBA and National Football League imposed heightened COVID-19 restrictions after dozens of players tested positive.

 The CDC released a new "test-to-stay" strategy on Friday that allows unvaccinated children to remain in school even if they are exposed to the virus.